 Finally, the Excel spreadsheet is a planning tool that you can put into immediate service.
 Ideally you want to configure your marketing automation system’s reporting engine (and/or SFDC campaign tracking) to support your tracking of the total campaign ROI.
 The beauty of the spreadsheet is that you can model what you expect to be reported within the Marketing Automation system.

-Leverage the Integrated ProForma to provide your team with a framework for capturing the complete picture of campaign performance.
-Build credibility with sales leadership by providing a reliable view of demand generation campaign success.
+Leverage the ProForma Campaign Performance Planning tool to provide your team with a framework for capturing the complete picture of campaign performance.
+Build credibility with your CEO and your peer in sales leadership by providing a reliable view of demand generation campaign success.
+To go deeper into Revenue Attribution, don’t miss this comprehensive guide to connecting marketing dollars with booked revenue.